sedelmeyer/cs109b_groupproject/docs/analysis/03-eda.rst

 Project change records and the age of each project
 --------------------------------------------------

-Next, because we are primarily interested in the changes issued to each project over time, it will be useful to better understand the distribution of project changes issued to each project.
+Because we are primarily interested in the changes issued to each project over time, it will be useful to better understand the distribution of project changes issued to each project.
 In the first plot below, we can see that the 355 unique projects in our original *cleansed* dataset were issued varying numbers of changes over time.
 Each of these changes consists of either a change to the project's forecasted budget, a change to its scheduled duration, or a change to *both* of those attributes.
 As we can see, largest proportion of projects were issued no changes, meaning that the only record we have for any of those projects is the original record when the project was first added to the dataset.
 This could mean a couple things: either the project has been underway for some time and truly has had no changes, or it is one of the newer projects in the dataset (i.e. it is only one- or two-years-old and has not yet required any re-forecasting changes).
 To better see how these number of changes relate to other basic quantitative features of each project, please see the first row of :ref:`the scatter-matrix shown in Figure 6<figure6>` further below on this page.

 .. figure:: ../../docs/_static/figures/04-projects-by-changes-barplot.jpg
   :align: center